pulumi/pulumi-hugo/themes/default/content/blog/how-skai-migrated-to-aws-keyspaces-with-pulumi/index.md

         )
 ```

-Now we will instantiate the abstract class as part of our "building block" component class, create the function, triggers and invocation:
+Now we instantiate the abstract class as part of our "building block" component class, create the function, triggers and invocation:

 ```python
 class AwsLambda(ComponentResource):